Oyster Bay Segment Targets

 Published

-Oyster acreage thresholds are based on the Habitat Master Plan goal of 471 acres by 2050, where the total goal is divided among the seven bay segments.
+Oyster acreage targets are based on the Habitat Master Plan goal of 471 acres by 2050, where the total goal is divided among the seven bay segments.
 Two options are provided.

 Option 1: Proportional to OHSI

-Option 1 defines potential thresholds for the seven bay segments using the Oyster Habitat Suitability Index (OHSI).
-OHSI categories 14 and 15 are considered ideal restoration potential for oysters and thresholds are based on the relative proportion of acres in each bay segment, where the sum is 471 acres.
-Potential thresholds are based on proportions of OHSI categories as 14 and 15 or only category 15 (top priority).
+Option 1 defines potential targets for the seven bay segments using the Oyster Habitat Suitability Index (OHSI).
+OHSI categories 14 and 15 are considered ideal restoration potential for oysters and targets are based on the relative proportion of acres in each bay segment, where the sum is 471 acres.
+Potential targets are based on proportions of OHSI categories as 14 and 15 or only category 15 (top priority).
 This option assumes that restoration should be focused on areas with the highest OHSI categories or restoration potential, rather than areas where oysters have been present in the past.

 Graphical Summary of Oyster Habitat Suitability Index (OSI) 14 and 15 Acreage by Bay Segment